ResearchComputing/Documentation/docs/hybrid-cloud/cumulus.md

 > **_NOTE:_** _CU Research Computing does not support administration within CUmulus cloud instances._

-RC will:
-- Maintain a recent version of OpenStack with availability of both command line and web console access with Identikey
-- Maintain a high availability environment within the constraints of business hours staffing (no on-call support)
-- Maintain the platform according to baseline security standards (see [https://www.cu.edu/security/system-wide-baseline-security-standards](https://www.cu.edu/security/system-wide-baseline-security-standards))
-- Respond within 24 hours to any support requests
-- Assist with planning and architecture for usage of the platform
-- Take action to address any abuse or misuse of the platform
-- Provide supported base images for customers to use on the platform (these are provided without warranty, but represent known working operating systems on the CUmulus platform).
-Over time we may add additional features to these images to make them more usable in this environment

-Customers of CUmulus will:
-- Utilize the platform only for the storage/processing of Public data (see [https://www.cu.edu/security/data-classification](https://www.cu.edu/security/data-classification))
-- Plan for and maintain an operating system patching process that ensures patches are installed at least quarterly
-- Configure applications software with security in mind (e.g. use of least privilege when configuring security groups)
-- Address any vulnerabilities identified by OIT or OIS in running operating systems or software in a timely manner
-- Comply with baseline security standards (see [https://www.cu.edu/security/system-wide-baseline-security-standards](https://www.cu.edu/security/system-wide-baseline-security-standards))
-- Comply with acceptable use policies [https://www.colorado.edu/policies/acceptable-use-cu-boulders-it-resources](https://www.colorado.edu/policies/acceptable-use-cu-boulders-it-resources)

 #### Using CUmulus

 ##### Appropriate use cases: